SOCI 3403 Individual and Society | College of Extended Learning | UNB

 • Gain familiarity with one of the most important sociological theories.

-• Learn how power is used to mobilize support and effect social change.
+• Explore the ways in which power is used to mobilize support and effect social change.

 Students have six months from the registration date to complete the course.
 All course exams and/or assignments must be completed by the designated end date.